Nitlix/NNT/README.md

 ## The #1 Next.JS Template 💖 - Star for a cookie 🍪

-This is a [Next.js](https://nextjs.org/) template created for super-powering webapps in a click.
+This is a [Next.js](https://nextjs.org/) template created for scaffolding web apps for production in a click.
 It includes:

--   Inter - A google font.
+-   Geist font.
--   Clientside theme provider, first rendered by the server (nitlix-themes) which acts as the body
+-   Theme provider by next-themes
--   The theme provider includes Lenis and an optimised version of AOS. (nitlix-aos)
+-   Lenis built-in and an optimised version of AOS. (nitlix-aos)
+-   A Navigation manager and provider (for page transitions) with AutoScroll via Lenis.
 -   Metagen - A function to be exported/used that generates meta tags for the page on the fly. (nitlix-metagen)
 -   Quickstart global.scss and animations.scss
 -   SASS already installed, tailwind ready to fly.
 -   4 Fonts to start with: Neue Montreal, Neutral Grotesk, Inter and Strretch Sans.
 -   Prisma ready to launch!
 (Just create the .env vars)
--   Prebuilt I18N support (With @vercel/edge, via headers and context (nitlix-i18n))
+-   Prebuilt I18N support via automatic management in the middleware.

 ## Quickstarting using create-napp